 Ah, ACT Trigonometry.
 I can hear your reactions from here, my lovely Magooshers.
-“Oh, wow, trigonometry is tested on the ACT?
+“Oh, wow, trigonometry is one of the ACT math topics tested?
 Let me do my best cheerleader cheer!
 Cosine, secant, tangent, sine, 3.14159!
 Goooo Trig!
 Woo-hoo!”

 Okay, I know most of you aren’t reacting that way (…yet), but I promise you’ll quake in fear just a little less when this is all over.